DirektoratetForByggkvalitet/dibk-ansvarsrett/README.md

 ## Development

-You need to link the netliferesearch/dibk-wizard-framework to run this project locally.
+You need to link netliferesearch/losen to run this project locally.
 Head over to you clone of that repo in the terminal and type `yarn link`.

-Head back to this repo in you terminal and type `yarn link dibk-wizard-framework`.
+Head back to this repo in you terminal and type `yarn link losen`.

 Then run `yarn && yarn start` to run the development server.